Goshala

-Gaushalas or Goshalas (गौशाला) are protective shelters for stray cow in India.
+Gaushalas or Goshalas (गौशाला) are protective shelters for stray cows in India.
 Government grants and donations are the primary source of income of the cow shelters in India.
 Since 2014, when BJP government came into power in India, India has spent ₹5.8 billion on cow shelters in two years between 2014 and 2016.

 Description

 Goshala, a Sanskrit word ("Go" means cow and "Shala" means a shelter place: Go + Shala = shelter for cows), means the abode or sanctuary for cows, calves and oxen.

 History

-India's first goshala is thought to have been established in Rewari by Raja Rao Yudhishter Singh Yadav.
-There are now goshalas all over India.

 The first Gaurakshini sabha (cow protection society) was established in Punjab in 1882.
 The movement spread rapidly all over North India and to Bengal, Bombay, Madras presidencies and other central provinces.
 The organization rescued wandering cows and reclaimed them to groom them in places called gaushalas.
 Charitable networks developed all through North India to collect rice from individuals, pool the contributions, and re-sell them to fund the gaushalas.
 Signatures, up to 350,000 in some places, were collected to demand a ban on cow sacrifice.
 Between 1880 and 1893, hundreds of gaushalas were opened.
 Pathmeda godham is the largest Gaushala in India with over 85000 cows being sheltered in the small town of Pathmeda in southern Rajasthan.